floesche/neuView/docs/user-guide.md

 - **Real-time search** with autocomplete for neuron types
 - **Advanced filtering** by cell count, neurotransmitter, brain region
 - **Interactive cell count tags** - click to filter by count ranges
-- **Hemisphere filtering** - view left, right, middle, combined, or all neurons
+- **Automatic hemisphere detection** - generates appropriate pages for available data
 - **Responsive design** for mobile and desktop
 - **Export functionality** for filtered results